Extended Track - Naturopathic Medicine Degree

 All these programs are highly competitive and attract graduates from other institutions as well as from Bastyr University.
 Each residency is a closely supervised program in which a resident progresses from a purely observational role into an independent role over the course of one year.
 This progression is monitored and facilitated by a faculty mentor and program administrator.

 For additional questions regarding the application process or on the available residency programs, please contact Dr. Gary Garcia, Director of Graduate and Community Medicine at (206) 834-4124 or via email at ggarcia[at]bastyr[dot]edu.

 STAIR Residency Scholarship Program

-The STAIR Residency Scholarship Program is a collaboration between Bastyr University and Integrative Therapeutics, Inc. (ITI) in conjunction with the American Association of Naturopathic Physicians (AANP).
-Under this program, ITI will offer two, one-year, fully paid postgraduate naturopathic residency scholarships.
+The STAIR Residency Scholarship Program is a collaboration between Bastyr University and Integrative Therapeutics, Inc. (ITI) Under this program, ITI will offer one, one-year, fully paid postgraduate naturopathic residency scholarships.
 All selected training sites will be CNME-approved through Bastyr University and will be part of the Bastyr’s growing network of affiliate residency programs.

 Tuition for Master's & Doctoral Degrees

 Average costs for the first three quarters with a typical credit load in the 2016-17 academic year.The first year is considered fall, winter and spring quarters.